lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

 }
 ```

 We will get the supported validation layers by invoking the `getSupportedValidationLayers`.
 If we have requested validation, but we have not found any layer that can help on this, we log a warning but continue the execution.
+In order to use validation layers you need to install the [Vulkan SDK]([Vulkan® SDK - What&#039;s in the SDK - Where to Download](https://www.lunarg.com/vulkan-sdk/)).
 Let's move out of the constructor code and check the contents of the `getSupportedValidationLayers`:

 ```java
 public class Instance {